istio/istio.io/_docs/reference/contribute/staging-your-changes.md

 ---
+category: Reference
 title: Staging Your Changes

-headline: Staging Doc Changes
-sidenav: doc-side-reference-nav.html
+parent: Contributing to the Docs
+order: 40

 bodyclass: docs
 layout: docs
 type: markdown

-category: Reference
-parent: Contributing to the Docs
-order: 40
 ---

 This page shows how to stage content that you want to contribute